 The Boy Scouts of America encourages all members of the Scouting community to use available vaccines to fully protect themselves from infectious diseases that are dangerous for children and adults living in the United States.
 Participants who are not immunized are subject to identification so that they may be located in case of a necessity for isolation or quarantine as required by local public health official directives.
 Based on risk, a valid (within last 10 years) tetanus immunization is required to participate.
 State or local requirements for resident camping may be more restrictive.

-Local Scouting units and their chartered organizationstraditionally determine their own membership and participation, absent any legal constraints.
-Accordingly, it is the units and chartered organizations that allow youth or adult members who have, or are suspected of having, a communicable disease to continue to participate in Scouting activities.
+Local Scouting units and their chartered organizations traditionally determine their own membership and participation, absent any legal constraints.
+Accordingly, units and chartered organizations allow youth or adult members who have, or are suspected of having, a communicable disease to continue to participate in Scouting activities.

 The chartered organization and/or a local Scouting unit may request local council assistance if needed, absent any legal restraints.
-(See Local Council Guidelines Regarding Communicable Disease, No. 680-453, for the steps of that process.)
+(See See Local Council Membership/Participation Guidelines Regarding Communicable Diseases, No. 680-453, for the steps in that process.)

 First aid is the first help given to someone who has had an accident or other health emergency.
 If more attention is needed, first-aid treatment helps keep an injured or ill person as safe as possible until medical personnel arrive.
 Wilderness first aid (WFA) is the assessment of and treatment given to an ill or injured person in a remote environment when a physician and/or rapid transport are not readily available.